Blog

 For example:

-• If your first frost typically arrives in early October, starting fast-growing broilers in early to mid-August often provides enough time to finish birds before it gets too cold.
+• If your last frost is in early October, starting chicks in early to mid-August usually works well.

-• If frost is expected closer to late October, growers raising slower-growing breeds may choose a mid-August start.
+• If frost comes later in October, slower-growing birds may still fit into a mid-August start.

 Account for Local Climate Conditions